 However, what really made the opportunity viable for Ben was the existing relationship with Sam combined with his demonstrated work ethic and potential.
 “Sam knew I had a taste for coffee, he knew my work ethic and background, and that I was a hard worker that achieved goals.
 He needed someone he could trust.”

-My final chat was with Juliana Nobre, co-owner and barista at Pixel Coffee Brewers in Leederville, Perth.
+My final chat was with Juliana Nobre, past barista and owner at Pixel Coffee Brewers in Leederville, Perth.
 Her first exposure to coffee came from working with a catering company 9 years ago, where coffee was served but the quality wasn’t great.
 Working long nights soon grew tiresome, and Juliana decided to take a TAFE based coffee course to improve her skills and potentially find work in the daytime hours, in a cafe.

-It was at the TAFE course that Juliana met instructor Jen Murray, her current business partner at Pixel Coffee Brewers, who at that time was also working as the head trainer at the Five Senses Barista Academy.
+It was at the TAFE course that Juliana met instructor Jen Murray, who at that time was working as the head trainer at the Five Senses Barista Academy.
 Jen must have seen her potential — shortly after the initial training, Juliana found herself in another class with Jen but this time at our Academy.
 The coffee was tasting amazing and the training was spot on; Juliana was hooked.

 Juliana then spent a year working for a coffee chain, but was left wondering why the things she’d learned in training weren’t being utilised.
 The coffee they were making and drinking just wasn’t as good.
 Hungry for answers she set out to develop her own knowledge and “learn about specialty coffee” by spending time at some of the original legends of the Perth coffee scene, Epic Espresso and Velvet Espresso.
 Here’s what she was looking for!